c-20/--/README.md

 Soon, -- . will allow the directory to be explored as a menu, so that subdirectories and files can be opened.

-Running the . command should redirect to -- .
+Later, running the . command should redirect to -- .

 Running the -- command could open stdin, in the same way as cat.